dotnet/designs/accepted/2020/linking-libraries.md

 with trimming (and other modes of deploying the app).
 These tools will run in different stages of the SDK pipeline.
 Roslyn analyzers will be added to provide immediate feedback about the source code during code editing and in inner build loops.
-There’s already the ILLink tool which performs trimming but also analyses the app as a whole and provides feedback about the entire app.
+There’s already ILLink tool which performs trimming but also analyses the app as a whole and provides feedback about the entire app.
 All these tools need to be enabled only when it makes sense.
 If the user has no plans to ever trim the application, it would be a bad experience to show warnings about trimming.